threefoldtech/zos/docs/kubernetes/README.md

-# Kubernetes cluster provisioning, deploiement and examples on Threefold Grid
+# Kubernetes cluster provisioning, deployment and examples on Threefold Grid

 In this guide we will walk you through the provisioning of a full-blown kubernetes cluster on the TF grid.